 What do students who've participated in these courses have to say?

-"To say Ghana taught endurance, resilience, and resourcefulness is an understatement.
+"It feels like before and after Ghana mark complete shifts in my personal and professional perspectives.
+Today, I work with professors from the University of Ghana and York University as a research assistant for a textbook on African politics.
 Professor Hannah and Professor Tieku helped us through the challenges inherent in long research/working days, interviews with high-level government officials, and the balance between fun and productivity."

 "Without King’s small class sizes I never would have gone on this trip.
 I connected with Professor Tieku in my second-year class of ~25 students and our conversations about the trip that made me feel comfortable, intrigued, and confident to attend."